-Een goed boek over misdiagnose van hoogbegaafdheid is van James Webb, Edward Amend en anderen (2004): Misdiagnosis and Dual Diagnoses of Gifted Children and Adults: ADHD, bipolar, OCD, Asperger's, depression, and other disorders.
+Een goed boek over misdiagnose van hoogbegaafdheid is van de hand van James Webb, Edward Amend en anderen (2004): Misdiagnosis and Dual Diagnoses of Gifted Children and Adults: ADHD, bipolar, OCD, Asperger's, depression, and other disorders.

 Enkele jaren terug is, nadat ik dit stuk op mijn website publiceerde, hiervan een Nederlandse vertaling verschenen.